jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I tell them: wash your hands.
 Chlorinated lime solution.

-"Shut up Dr. Semmelweis, you fool!"
+"Quiet, Dr. Semmelweis, you fool!"

 I show them the numbers.
 "We were carrying death from the corpses to the mothers."